Sydney Metro: Revival

 In mid-2012, the newly elected Coalition government announced Sydney's Rail Future and the NSW Transport Masterplan.
 Under this proposal, the North West Rail Link would be built as a single-deck, privately operated metro connecting to a future second harbour crossing.
 These plans received criticism on the basis that they might not have the capacity of existing double-deck trains and concerns over the inability of trains on the existing network to use the new crossing.
 Later, the route was extended and the name changed to Sydney Metro.

 In 2014, the Government announced the second harbour crossing under the name Sydney Rapid Transit, as part of the 'Rebuilding NSW' infrastructure plan funded through the sale of electricity infrastructure.
 The new railway would cross Sydney Harbour, tunnel beneath the CBD, and join a converted portion of the Bankstown line up to Bankstown railway station.

 The system was officially renamed 'Sydney Metro' in June 2015 following the passage of power privatisation bills.
 Opposing parties warned the government that the sale of the power infrastructure may not provide the capital needed.

 In July 2018, Sydney Metro was established as a statutory authority, tasked with leading the delivery of the metro system.
-Peter Regan has been the Chief Executive of the agency since March 2021.
+Peter Regan was Chief Executive of the agency from March 2021 until May 2026.
+Former interim CEO of NSW Motorways Camilla Drover became the next CEO.

 In January 2023, it was announced that the emergency exits in tunnels on the Metro West and Metro Western Sydney Airport lines will be spaced at 240 m where possible, matching the existing lines.

 In February 2023, as part of the 2023 state election campaign, the government of Dominic Perrottet announced business cases would be produced for further extensions for the Sydney Metro network.
 This included the following links: